 I have made some tweaks along the way, but I always add applesauce to my stuffing.
 It adds just the right amount of sweetness, blending beautifully with the other savory ingredients.

 This stuffing recipe can’t be beat.
+It’s easy to make, budget-friendly, and crowd-pleasing.
 Give it a try.

 - 5 to 6 cups seasoned bread stuffing cubes

 - 1 1/2 cups applesauce (I used sweetened applesauce, but feel free to use unsweetened)

 - Sage or poultry seasoning (optional)

 - Chopped parsley, for garnish

 - In a large frying pan, combine butter, onion, and celery and cook over medium heat until the onions and celery are soft.
 Add applesauce and chicken broth.
 Remove from heat.

 - Add butter mixture to dry bread crumbs and combine.
 Add additional chicken broth if stuffing is dry.
 Add seasoning, if desired.
 Mix in apples and/or coconut, if desired.